NameAitkenDescriptionJames Liddell Aitken was born in Scotland in 1896 to James Aitken and Margaret Bell Liddell.

 He came to Australia on the ship ' Commonwealth 'with his brother Archibald arriving in 1910.

-On his return from WWI, he married Bessie Sawtell, daughter of Alfred Edward Sawtell and Margaret Sawtell (Falloon) of 'Riversford' Tullimbar.
-James worked at the Illawarra Cooperative Central Dairy Factory for many years.
+On his return from WWI, James Aitken married Bessie Sawtell, daughter of Alfred Edward and Margaret Sawtell (Falloon) of 'Riversford' Tullimbar.

 James and Bessie lived at the Tullimbah (Tullimbar) Inn on the Illawarra Highway at Tullimbar.